-The modern evangelical everyday Church we may stumble inside in America today goes to great lengths to entertain us with a lot of nonsense that is hardly useful in the long run.
-Moral affirmations to be better people, restore a Judeo-Christian culture, and love your neighbor as yourself are not the Gospel and ultimately will not bring us a final peace.
-I am not saying these things are not important.
-The Gospel, however, is a story about how the Lord has hand-selected his people from the beginning, called them out of a state of death and eternity of despair, redeemed them through Christ’s life and resurrection, and will never ever lose a single one of them back over to the enemy’s camp.
-What to do with our lives after our significant other goes to be with the Lord may be helpful advice, but it will not ultimately bring us the peace we need most and will only get with a true understanding of the Gospel.
+It is important to note that although what is about to be said may be helpful advice, it is not a replacement for a Christian to put their hope and peace in the life and death of Jesus Christ.
+The modern evangelical Church in America goes to great lengths to entertain us with moral affirmations to be better people, restore a Judeo-Christian culture, and love your neighbor as yourself.
+Although this is helpful wisdom, it is not the Gospel and ultimately will not bring us a final peace.
+The Gospel is a story about how the Lord has hand-selected his people before Creation, called them out of a state of death and eternity of despair, redeemed them through Christ’s life and resurrection, and will never lose a single one of them back to the enemy.
+What to do with our lives after our significant other goes to be with the Lord may be helpful information, but it will not ultimately bring us the peace we need most and will only get with a true understanding of the Gospel.

 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It is not rude, it is not self-seeking, it is not easily angered…..
 Love never fails.”